 Mr Borson is the only member of the executive management team whose remuneration entitles him to an annual bonus.
-In deciding on the annual cash bonus awarded to him for 2022, the Remuneration Committee took into account his work in respect of, inter alia, the:
+In deciding on the annual cash bonus awarded to him for 2023, the Remuneration Committee took into account his work in respect of, inter alia, the:

-- strategy and handling of the legal matters the Group is pursuing in its favour including the settlement of the KPMG claim; - resolution, careful management and mitigation of remaining legacy matters, concluded during the year; and - further rationalisation of the legal structure of the group.
+- strategy and handling of the legal matters; - resolution, careful management and mitigation of remaining legacy matters, concluded during the year; and - further rationalisation of the legal structure of the group.